decentralized-identity/wallet-and-credential-interactions/spec/spec.md

 - `version`:
   - This is the version of just the QR/link payload, not the rest of the interaction

-### Token URL Response
+### Challenge Token URL Response

-The result from `GET`ing the provided `challengeTokenUrl`.
-This contains the initial JWT that really starts the interaction.
+The wallet `GET`s the payload from the provided `challengeTokenUrl`.
+This payload contains a JWT containing information about the data requested from the wallet and a callback URL where the data should be sent.

 ::: example Token URL Response